Written summary: Jordan Peterson’s philisophy distilled down to its five most valuable points

 He often refers to Genesis in which God “speaks the world into being” from undifferentiated chaos and subsequently calls his creation “good”, as being one of the deepest reflections in Western thought of the idea that truth can create benevolent order.
 But actually, the idea is way older than Genesis.
 One of the oldest creation myths in recorded history, the Babylonian Enûma Eliš, tells the tale of how top-god Marduk who possesses the magic powers of vision and magic (truthful) speech destroys the dragon goddess of chaos Tiamat, and creates the world out of her dismembered body.
 It’s the same idea: truth can conquer chaos.

 Peterson also states that the notion of the Logos is at the core of Western legal systems, which are built around the idea that the individual has an inherent value, or even divinity.
 In the West, this originated in the Christian doctrine that ‘god lives in everyone’.
-According to Peterson, this is a reflection of the idea that “the capacity to truthfully speak habitable order out of undifferentiated chaos” lives in everyone, and this grants him a ‘divinity’ so inalienable, that even the law itself has to grind to a hold in front of it.
+According to Peterson, this is a reflection of the idea that “the capacity to truthfully speak habitable order out of undifferentiated chaos” lives in everyone, and this grants the individual a ‘divinity’ so inalienable, that even the law itself has to grind to a hold in front of it.

 Of course, speaking the truth is not always easy, especially when you don’t know the truth, which is quite common.
 But you do know how not to lie, which is a nice start.
 And besides, speaking that you don’t know the truth to begin with, isn’t that bad of a place to start either!